-- (1) Building work must be carried out according to building design documentation and in conformity with the requirements for construction works and the requirements for building work. - (2) The construction work that is being built and, where relevant, also the building work, must conform to the restrictions and spatial plans rendered operative by the location of the construction work.
-In the absence of a detailed spatial plan, the construction work that is being built must conform to the comprehensive plan and, in the case of an obligation to obtain design specifications, to the design specifications.
-In the cases provided in the Planning Act, the construction work that is being built must conform to the national or local special spatial plan. - (3) While carrying out building work, the rights of the persons affected by the building work must be taken into consideration and steps must be taken to avoid excessive harm to such rights. - (4) The properties of the products used in carrying out building work must be such that make it possible for the construction work to comply with the requirements during a reasonable period of time; this includes the obligation to ensure that construction works comply with the requirements in the case of permanent incorporation in the construction work of natural building materials which have not been processed industrially, of native construction products manufactured in a traditional way or of recovered construction products.
-The requirements for construction products are provided in Regulation (EU) 305/2011 of the European Parliament and of the Council, and in the Product Conformity Act and the legislation enacted under that Act. - (5) The minister responsible for the area may make regulations to establish requirements for building work.
+(1) Building work must be carried out according to building design documentation and in conformity with the requirements for construction works and with the requirements for building work.

+(2) A construction work that is being built and, where relevant, also the corresponding building work, must conform to the restrictions and spatial plans rendered operative by the location of the construction work.
+In the absence of a detailed spatial plan, the construction work that is being built must conform to the comprehensive plan and, where the obligation to obtain design specifications applies, to the design specifications.
+In the situations provided for in the Planning Act, the construction work that is being built must conform to the national or local special spatial plan.

+(3) While carrying out building work, the rights of the persons affected by the building work must be taken into consideration and steps must be taken to avoid excessive harm to such rights.

+(4) The properties of the products used in carrying out building work must be such that make it possible for the construction work to comply with the requirements during a reasonable period of time; this includes the obligation to ensure, when natural building materials which have not been processed industrially, or native construction products manufactured in a traditional way, or recovered construction products are incorporated in the construction work in a permanent manner, that construction works comply with the requirements.
+The requirements for construction products are provided in Regulation (EU) 305/2011 of the European Parliament and of the Council, and in the Product Conformity Act and the legislation enacted under that Act.

+(5) The Minister in charge of the policy sector may make regulations to establish requirements for building work.